Let's say you PUT the following document into _replicator:

 The ID internally assigned to the replication.
 This is also

-the ID exposed by /_active_tasks
+the ID exposed by /_active_tasks.

 _replication_state